Funding Approval Success Tips

 - Find two or three potential new hires.

 Wandering the halls of your business is an unlikely way to find somebody who understands your concerns and your worries about integrating web data with customer relationship management data and customer satisfaction data.
 The eMetrics Summit offers a conference full of them.

 Bob Britz, Master Certified Business Coach wrote in and said:

 I read your insert on how to convince your boss – being the boss I didn’t find anything that addresses the business needs, pain, or upside of having someone attend the conference.
 Do you have anything like that talking to business reasons and objectives?

 Bob was right on the money.
 Here’s my response:

 Explain how the eMetrics Summit is full of presentations, workshops and lab sessions that show how to raise revenue, lower costs and increase customer satisfaction.
 Then make a deal.
 If you can go to this conference, you will come back with five eye opening ideas, tried and true techniques or proven processes that will demonstrably improve your marketing ROI.
 Go read the blogs about previous eMetrics events and you’ll see this is an easy win.
 How will you provide evidence that these ideas are working? eMetrics is all about measurement, all the time.

-You've been charged with having the most up-to-date information on strategy, best practices and thought leadership for digital analytics.
-I can help by attending the eMetrics Summit, April 14 – 18th, 2013 at the Marriott Marquis in San Francisco and bringing back valuable, useful insights.
+You’ve been charged with having the most up-to-date information on strategy, best practices and thought leadership for digital analytics.
+I can help by attending the eMetrics Summit, March 16-20, 2014 at the Marriot Marquis in San Francisco and bringing back valuable, useful insights.